cauld/spotify-voice-assistant/README.md

-# Spotify Voice Assistant for Home Assistant
+# Spotify Voice Assistant (SVA) for Home Assistant

 **Voice-controlled Spotify playback using natural language.** Just say "Play Coldplay on the kitchen speaker" and your music starts playing - no complex YAML patterns and no cookie authentication.